 Small companies tend to have higher growth potential.
 This can mean higher returns for investors.
-That’s why they continue to be a popular investment.
+That’s why they continue to be popular investments.

-The funds below hold a basket of stocks from different industries.
+The funds below hold baskets of stocks from different industries.
 They’re some of the top small cap funds available today…

 Top 5 Small Cap ETFs

 - Vanguard Small-Cap ETF (NYSE: VB)

 - Vanguard Small-Cap Value ETF (NYSE: VBR)

 - Amplify Seymour Cannabis ETF (NYSE: CNBS)

 - iShares Morningstar Small-Cap Growth ETF (NYSE: ISCG)

 If you’re looking to maximize your capital gains, these ETFs are very promising.
 Let’s take a look at each one in more detail…

 Vanguard Small-Cap ETF